 Not all CRM systems are created equal.
 Each system has different features and can be customized in many ways.
 Some are created for smaller companies, and some work better for large corporations.

 Each tool has its pros and cons.
 When looking at different options, be sure to review these pros and cons to see which ones your company can live with.
-Here are some pros and cons to a few of the most used CRM tools.
+Here are some pros and cons of a few of the most used CRM tools.

 Hubspot CRM is the perfect choice for experienced CRM users in the mid-sized business market.
 It has functionality for everything and a decent user interface.
 It's reliable and well-maintained and the learning curve is fairly short.

-Lots of functionality besides just the CRM.
+- Pros: Lots of functionality besides just the CRM.
 Email automation, payment acceptance, and call booking are all available, as well as landing pages.

-Hubspot can get expensive as you add functionality and the functionality can be overkill if you are looking for something simple.
+- Cons: Hubspot can get expensive as you add functionality and the functionality can be overkill if you are looking for something simple.
 It's geared toward mid-sized businesses.

-Ontraport truly is an all in one system.
+Ontraport truly is an all-in-one system.
 It has a CRM system, marketing automation, and more all in one platform.
-This system is good for all sized businesses.
+This system is good for all-sized businesses.

-With all the functionality, from CRM to landing pages to payment acceptance, no other integrations are necessary.
+- Pros: With all the functionality, from CRM to landing pages to payment acceptance, no other integrations are necessary.
 There is plenty of automation, allowing you to perform tasks more quickly.

-It can get expensive as more users are added to the system.
+- Cons: It can get expensive as more users are added to the system.
 If you are looking for something simple, this system may be too much to process.
 The user interface is not as user-friendly as it is with other systems.

-ActiveCampaign has a great value and provides a variety of features.
+ActiveCampaign has great value and provides a variety of features.
 It's full of automation and has an excellent list management tool.
 The dashboard is a little busy, but having all the information at your fingertips is extremely useful.

-This system does not have a payment platform or landing page.
+- Cons: This system does not have a payment platform or landing page.
 These must be integrated using a third party.
 Price scales up quickly, based on how many contacts you are storing.

 With so many different systems out there, weighing the pros and cons are important in making decisions about your CRM system.
 Do your due diligence.
 Visit with CRM consultants who can help guide you toward the choice that is best for your company.

-Automated Dreams can help walk you through the different CRM systems, sharing knowledge and experience that can help with your decision making process.
+Automated Dreams can help walk you through the different CRM systems, sharing knowledge and experience that can help with your decision-making process.